-Looking to move to a new neighbourhood?
-Nothing would be better than to hear from the residents themselves.
+Whether you’re already living in Singapore and looking to move to a new neighbourhood or moving here from overseas, nothing beats hearing from the residents themselves!
 We speak to Simon Hayes and Ee May Khoo, about the ins and outs of living on McNair Road in Balestier.

 Where do you live?
 McNair Road.